FireOVA/Py-Projects/README.md

 # Py-Projects

-# A General collection of all projects/challenges completed by myself over my course work of 2022
+# A General collection of all projects/challenges completed by myself over my course work of 2022 inlcuding
+# Data Manipulation, Supervised and Unsupervised Machine learning, and more